dasheck0/robots/readme.md

 ### Important

-* Add randomly placed obstacles (destroyable and not destroyable)
-* Add mines as secondary weapons and add camera shake for explosion
 * Add more robot ai types (timid, circeling, random) -> https://loonride.com/learn/phaser/slither-io-part-3 ?
-* Add consumables - invisible, mirror, stun enemies,
-* Do not spawn boss continuously and place warning when he appears (with warning symbol, flashing screen and shaking)
-* Revamp damage calculation
 * Add help for minimap!
 * Show hud in the first game or a hint so that the player knows how to show it
-* Atk, Def, Spd, Health fixed values based on chosen robot (yellow -> good def)

 ### Nice to have

 ### Not for hackathon

+* Add consumables - invisible, mirror, stun enemies,
+* Add randomly placed obstacles (destroyable and not destroyable)
+* Add mines as secondary weapons and add camera shake for explosion
 * Scrolling message window (like a ticker)
 * Add more weapon graphics
 * Increase size of robot for the minimap based on kill counter